uhollerbach/wile/README.md

 This release of it is starting to tend toward batteries-included.
-The autotools-based build+install is looking pretty good; the files and directories are still structured as a separate sub-tree, but the required steps look a whole lot like the standard autotols
+The autotools-based build+install is looking pretty good; the files and directories are still structured as a separate sub-tree, but the required steps look a whole lot like the standard autotools
 build: `cd autotools && configure && make && make install` produces a working compiler, and that compiler can compile itself and almost all of the tests: two tests are known failures, and one lists